LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: System Framework And Methods

 \section{\textsc{System Framework And Methods}}

 We formulate the collaboration problem as STAP in dynamic environments.
-In this work, without loss of generality, we instantiate the available atomic skills as \textit{Pick}, \textit{Place}, and \textit{Handover} to demonstrate the framework's capability in high-interaction scenarios.
+In this work, we instantiate the available atomic skills as \textit{Pick}, \textit{Place}, and \textit{Handover}; the H-LTL$_f$ representation and receding-horizon planner are skill-agnostic, while the fixed RGB-D camera and cylindrical objects are validation-specific choices.
 Our method introduces a closed-loop task-planning framework that empowers multi-robot systems to execute long-horizon tasks from natural-language instructions in dynamic, human-aware environments.
-The architecture, depicted in Fig. \ref{fig:architecture}, comprises three core, interconnected stages: (1) a real-time, open-vocabulary 3D perception module that builds and maintains a semantic representation of the world; (2) a high-level planning module, where an LLM reason about the scene, and output hierarchical team models; and (3) a low-level robot dispatch and control module that selects the next action dynamically from the hierarchical team models and executes the actions.
+The architecture, depicted in Fig.~\ref{fig:architecture}, comprises three core, interconnected stages: (1) a real-time, open-vocabulary 3D perception module that builds and maintains a semantic representation of the world; (2) an LLM grounds the instruction into an H-LTL$_f$ hierarchy, after which the planner compiles monitors and constructs a unified search graph for on-the-fly optimal search; and (3) a low-level robot dispatch and control module dynamically selects and executes the next action from the unified search graph.